This course is free and editable. Yours to re-brand and tailor to your needs!

-So, you describe it as best as you can.
-You got a cold response from the attendants who say, "We don't have that."
+You describe it as best as you can only to get a cold response from the attendants who say, "We don't have that."

-The next hardware store is 10 miles away from you, so you look around.
+The next hardware store is 10 miles away from you, so you stay in the same store to look around.
 Then, you find exactly what you need.
 It's actually called heat shrink tubing.

 Without having to put any effort into reaching out to the staff, you are asked questions about what you need and what you plan on using it for.